What is Unix Operating System – Features of Unix Operating System Explained

 Commercial Unix variants designed for specific hardware platforms.

-Advantages of Unix OS
+Advantages of Unix Operating System

 1.Stability